rstan-dev/jan24-hackathon/README.md

 ## Features

-The THriveWallet site can be reached using the byline hyperlkink above or [here](https://thrive-wallet-b5a54babd69b.herokuapp.com/ "ThriveWallet")
+The ThriveWallet site can be reached using the byline hyperlink above or [here](https://thrive-wallet-b5a54babd69b.herokuapp.com/ "ThriveWallet")

 - Login with sign In and Sign up options
 >Insert Image here